Moudourou Moise

 Moudourou Swa-Moise (born 15 September 1985 in Douala) is a Cameroonian professional footballer.
 He currently plays for Thailand Premier League side Thai Port FC. as a commanding, physical centre back.

+Playing career

 He picked up his first Thai winner's medal with Port as part of their 2009 Thai FA Cup championship squad, scoring during the decisive penalty shootout and earning a runner's-up award in the 2009 Thai Port player awards.
 In 2010 more success followed, with Port beating Buriram PEA F.C. for the 2010 Thai League Cup championship as well as the subsequent international 2011 Toyota Premier Cup against Shonan Bellmare.